 2. Renewal Rate

 An increase in your renewal rate is an excellent indicator of whether users derive significant value from your product if customers are coming back for more than you can expect an increased renewal rate.

-How to calculate total repeat customers = (Total repeat customers / Total customers) x 100
+How to calculate Renewal Rate = (Total repeat customers who purchased 2+ times/ Total of paying customers who purchased 1+ times) x 100

 If your customer loyalty rate is low, it means your business is retaining fewer customers.
 If your retention rate is high, then it means that more customers are loyal to your brand.

 How to calculate customer retention rate = (Number of active users across period/ Total number of active users in the previous period) X 100

 The activation rate is the percentage of people who complete a particular milestone in your customer onboarding process.